Morgan, Vermont: Politics

 Ninety percent of those registered turned out to vote in the 2008 general election, highest in the county.

 In modern times, Morgan, Vermont is a mostly Republican jurisdiction.
 The GOP candidates have carried Morgan in five of the last seven presidential elections.
 In 2008, Barack Obama became the lone Democratic presidential candidate in the last thirty years to win a majority of the vote.
-In 2012, Morgan was one of only two jurisdictions alongside Maidstone that voted for Mitt Romney.
+Morgan was one of only two Vermont towns to vote for Mitt Romney over Barack Obama in the 2012 presidential election.
 In 2016, Donald Trump improved on Romney's performance, and won the town by a margin of 27 points.